birkenkrahe/dsc101/9_ggplot2/README.md

 # Footnotes

 <sup><a id="fn.1" href="#fnr.1">1</a></sup> This means that you can open it in Google Colaboratory, save
-your own copy, and work it out for yourself.
+your own copy, and work it out for yourself before looking at the solution notebook!